 In the context of verification, we also use Timed Automata.
-A timed automaton is a tuple A = (L, X, E, J)where L is a set of locations, X is a set of clocks whose valuations are positive real numbers, $E \subseteq L \times \mathcal{G}(X) \times 2^X \times L$ is a finite set of edges composed of a source and a target state, a guard given by a finite conjunction of expressions of the form $x \sim c$ where x is a clock, c is a natural number and $\sim \in \{<, \leq, =, \geq, >\}$, a set of resetting clocks, and $J : \mathcal{L} \to \mathcal{G}(X)$ assigns an invariant to each location [28].
+A timed automaton is a tuple A = (L, X, E, J)where L is a set of locations, X is a set of clocks whose valuations are positive real numbers, $E \subseteq L \times \mathcal{G}(\mathcal{X}) \times 2^X \times L$ is a finite set of edges composed of a source and a target state, a guard given by a finite conjunction of expressions of the form $x \sim c$ where x is a clock, c is a natural number and $\sim \in \{<, \leq, =, \geq, >\}$ , a set of resetting clocks, and $J : \mathcal{L} \to \mathcal{G}(\mathcal{X})$ assigns an invariant to each location [37].
 The semantics of a timed automaton is given by a (infinite states) labelled transition system whose states are composed of a location and a valuation of clocks.

+Also, for verification purposes, we use graph grammars that are a general tool to define families of graphs.
+Such grammars are formed by a set of rules, left-hand sides being simply hyperedges and right-hand sides hypergraphs.
+For finite degree, these graph grammars characterise transition graphs of pushdown automata (each graph generated by such a grammar correspond to the transition graph of a pushdown automaton).
+They provide a simple yet powerfull setting to define and study infinite state systems.
 In order to cope with more realistic models, closer to real specification languages, we also need higher level models that consider both control and data aspects.
 We defined (input-output) symbolic transition systems ((IO)STS), which are extensions of (IO)LTS that operate on data (i.e., program variables, communication parameters, symbolic constants) through message passing, guards, and assignments.
-Formally, an IOSTS is a tuple (V, Θ, Σ, T) , where V is a set of variables (including a counter variable encoding the control structure), Θ is the initial condition defined by a predicate on V, Σ is the finite alphabet of actions, where each action has a signature (just like in IOLTS, Σ can be partitioned as e.g. $\Sigma_7 \cup \Sigma_1 \cup \Sigma\tau$), T is a finite set of symbolic transitions of the form t = (a, p, G, A) where a is an action (possibly with a polarity reflecting its input/output/internal nature), p is a tuple of communication parameters, G is a guard defined by a predicate on p and V, and A is an assignment of variables.
+Formally, an IOSTS is a tuple $(V, \Theta, \Sigma, T)$ , where V is a set of variables (including a counter variable encoding the control structure), $\Theta$ is the initial condition defined by a predicate on V, $\Sigma$ is the finite alphabet of actions, where each action has a signature (just like in IOLTS, $\Sigma$ can be partitioned as e.g. $\Sigma_7 \cup \Sigma_1 \cup \Sigma{\tau}$ ), T is a finite set of symbolic transitions of the form t = (a, p, G, A) where a is an action (possibly with a polarity reflecting its input/output/internal nature), p is a tuple of communication parameters, G is a guard defined by a predicate on p and V, and A is an assignment of variables.
 The semantics of IOSTS is defined in terms of (IO)LTS where states are vectors of values of variables, and transitions between them are labelled with instantiated actions (action with valued communication parameter).
 This (IO)LTS semantics allows us to perform syntactical transformations at the (IO)STS level while ensuring semantical properties at the (IO)LTS level.
 We also consider extensions of these models with added features such as recursion, fifo channels, etc. An alternative to IOSTS to specify systems with data variables is the model of synchronous dataflow equations.